apache/spark/docs/building-with-maven.md

 You can fix this by setting the `MAVEN_OPTS` variable as discussed before.

+*Note: For Java 1.8 and above this step is not required.*

 ## Specifying the Hadoop version ##

 Because HDFS is not protocol-compatible across versions, if you want to read from HDFS, you'll need to build Spark against the specific HDFS version in your environment.
 You can do this through the "hadoop.version" property.
 If unset, Spark will build against Hadoop 1.0.4 by default.